 What are the most common causes of infant choking?

 Food is the most common cause of infant choking.
-However, small objects, parts from toys and certain types of behavior during eating — such as eating while distracted — also can cause infant choking.
+However, small objects and certain types of behavior during eating — such as eating while distracted — also can cause infant choking.

 What can I do to prevent infant choking?